How to Fix a Snag in a Sweater or Knitted Fabric

 How to Prevent Snags on Sweaters and Knit Fabrics

-- Check surfaces at work and home for abrasive edges that can snag fabrics and cause small holes that washing makes more evident.
+- Check surfaces: Check surfaces at work and home for abrasive edges that can snag fabrics and cause small holes that washing makes more evident.
 Have you gotten a new table, desk, or countertop?
 Improperly installed granite or stone countertops have a bad reputation for snagging clothing.
 Is your garment catching on belts, zippers, or pant closures while you wear it?
 Check suspected culprits for rough edges.
 You may be able to smooth these surfaces with a metal file or sandpaper.

 - Trim pet nails: Finally, your pet's nails can be particularly harsh on loosely knitted clothes.
 Keep them trimmed, and avoid wearing knits when playing with Fido.

 How do you prevent knit sweaters from unraveling?